Lightning Prioritizing Power Over Scoring Potential in Rookie Forwards - NewsBreak

 Lightning Prioritizing Power Over Scoring Potential in Rookie Forwards

 With the Tampa Bay Lightning finalizing their roster for the start of the 2021-22 season, the team looks primed to compete for their third-straight Stanley Cup.
-While they lost a few key members of their roster during the 2021 offseason, the franchise still features one of the deepest core rosters in the NHL, driven by names like Nikita Kucherov, Andrei Vasilevskiy, Brayden Point, and Victor Hedman.thehockeywriters.com
+While they lost a few key members of their roster during the 2021 offseason, the franchise still features one of the deepest core rosters in the NHL , driven by names like Nikita Kucherov, Andrei Vasilevskiy, Brayden Point, and Victor Hedman.www.yardbarker.com

 Comments / 0